tjohann/baalue_distcc/README.md

 To use zeroconf via avahi add "+zeroconf" to hosts (i dont use it).

-summary setup
+Summary setup
 -------------

 - add clients.allow to every node (with 192.168.0.0/24 to make it easier)
 - add hosts to the server node with the list of all clients (127.0.0.1/2 192.168.0.80/2 192.168.0.81/2 192.168.0.82/2 ...)

-check the config with hello-distcc build
+Check the config with hello-distcc build
 ----------------------------------------

 To check if everthing works (see folder ./Programming), compile this small peace of code via distcc: